duolingo/minject/docs/dependency_injection.md

 # Testing Dependency Injection enabled Code

-You can test code that uses `duolingo_base.registry` exactly as you would test code that does not use `duolingo_base.registry`.
+You can test code that uses `minject` exactly as you would test code that does not use `minject`.
-This is because no features of `duolingo_base.registry` change the API or behavior of classes in your code.
+This is because no features of `minject` change the API or behavior of classes in your code.

 For example, say you use the following class in your application: